raymondwang/Blackjack/Readme.md

 ---
 ### TO DO:
 - Initial menu prompt/forms: Bankroll, Name, -maybe- Amount of Decks
-- Fix card positioning: media responsiveness not set for card images!
+- Fix hover card names and values
 - Could add some more responsiveness for screen height maybe; I don't know what to do about very small widths (sub 320px)

 for fun: